Estimate Time5 min

 Feed your brain.
 Fund your future.

 You'll end the challenge with over $1,300 saved If you successfully complete the 52-week money challenge, you’ll have $1,378 set aside.
-You may have that earmarked for a specific financial goal —or you may choose to put it in a high-yield savings account as the start of emergency savings, if you don’t already have one.
+You may have that earmarked for a specific financial goal—or you may choose to put it in a high-yield savings account as the start of emergency savings, if you don’t already have a stash.

 You can personalize it to fit your needs and goals While the formula laid out above is the most common way to complete it, it isn’t the only way.
 You can customize it to help you reach your personal money goals and preferences.
 For example, if you want a hands-off approach to the challenge, you could automate a transfer from your checking to savings account for $26.50 each week and wind up with the same amount.
 You can also adjust the amount you contribute so you have more than $1,378 at the end of the year.